I Am Overwhelmed By Depression - How To Overcome And Available Treatments

 All of these symptoms must be new or have worsened over time, and have lasted for at least two weeks and persisted every day for most of the day.
 The reason why the last two are so important, especially D, is because that would warrant a different diagnosis and medication.

-For example, If an episode of major depression is also coupled with manic or hypomanic symptoms, this would indicate bipolar disorder, not just depression.
-Individuals who have been diagnosed with bipolar disorder will require mood stabilizers and possibly antipsychotics, whereas if a person has depression by itself, an antidepressant will typically be prescribed.
+For example, if an episode of major depression is also coupled with manic or hypomanic symptoms, this could indicate bipolar disorder, not just depression.
+Individuals who have been diagnosed with bipolar disorder may require mood stabilizers and possibly antipsychotics, whereas if a person has depression by itself, an antidepressant will typically be prescribed.
+Please do not consume any medications without first seeking the advice and help of a trained professional.

 Nonetheless, if this criterion matches what you are feeling, it advised that you make an appointment with your doctor so you can get help for your depression.

-One of the most prominent neurotransmitters that are associated with mood and well-being is serotonin, and this is one of the primary ones that will be adjusted through medication as a first-line treatment for clinical depression.
-For example, a lack of serotonin can be the reason why you are not enjoying activities that you once used to because it is associated with pleasure.
+One of the most prominent neurotransmitters that are associated with mood and well-being is serotonin.
+For example, a lack of serotonin could be the reason why someone stops enjoying activities that they once loved.

 This is also why people may lose their appetite and sex drive when becoming depressed.
 It is also connected with sleep, which is something that can be compromised in a major depressive episode.